 If you need a few seconds to gather your thoughts, don't worry, but don't leave too much dead air.
 If you need the interviewer to repeat the question, ask.

-Polish Up Your Phone Communication Skills
+Polish Up Your Telephone Communication Skills

 During the phone interview, you'll need to sound as professional as you would if you were meeting the interviewer face to face: